9xbt/GoStudio/README.md

 => Has colors for functions.
 # Notes
 => Trying to fix website so you can see the wiki from there.
 => Software is open source, no license at all, do whatever you want with it.
-I don't care